Byron/gitoxide/DEVELOPMENT.md

 * don't use unwrap, not even in tests.
 Instead use `quick_error!()` or `Box<dyn std::error::Error>`.
 * Use `expect(…)` as assertion on Options, providing context on *why* the expectations should hold.
 Or in other words, answer "This should work _because_…<expect(…)>"

+### Examples, Experiments, Porcelain CLI and Plumbing CLI - which does what?

+* **Experiments**
+  * quick, potentially one-off programs to learn about an aspect of gitoxide potentially in comparison to other implementations like `libgit2`.
+  * No need for tests of any kind, but it must compile and be idiomatic Rust and `gitoxide`.
+  * Manual commmand-line parsing is OK
+  * no polish
+  * make it compile quickly, so no extras
+* **Examples**
+  * An implementation of ideas for actual occasional use and the first step towards getting integrated into Porcelain or Plumbing CLIs.
+  * Proper command-line parsing with Clap.
+  * No tests or progress.
+  * High quality Rust code along with idiomatic `gitoxide` usage so people can learn from it.
+* **Plumbing CLI**
+  * Use Clap AND Argh for command-line parsing via feature toggles to allow for tiny builds as plumbing is mostly for scripts.
+  * Journey tests
+  * Progress can be turned on using the `--verbose` flag
+  * Examples can be turned into plumbing by adding journey tests and `argh` command-line parsing, as well as progress.
+* **Porcelain CLI**
+  * Use Clap for command-line parsing for the best quality CLI experience - it's for the user.
+  * Journey tests.
+  * Support for `--verbose` and `--progress`.
+  * Examples can be turned into plumbing by adding journey tests and progress.

 ## Maintenance Guide

 Utilities to aid in keeping the project fresh and in sync can be found in the `Maintenance` section of the `makefile`.
 Run `make` to